F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: Coulomb Phases and Fibers

 \section{Coulomb Phases and Fibers}

 Before discussing rational sections we will review the results in \cite{Hayashi:2014kca}, which give a comprehensive characterization of the singular fibers in codimension two of an elliptic fibration.
-The main idea is that the classical Coulomb phases of a 5d or 3d $N=2$ supersymmetric gauge theory with matter obtained by compactifying M-theory on an elliptically fibered Calabi-Yau three- or four-fold, encode the information about the structure of singular fibers in codimensions one, two, and three.
-Distinct Coulomb phases, which are separated by walls characterized by additional light matter, correspond to distinct smooth Calabi-Yau varieties, which are related by flop transitions.
+The main idea is that the classical Coulomb phases of a 5d or 3d $N=2$ supersymmetric gauge theory with matter obtained by compactifying M-theory on an elliptically fibered Calabi--Yau three- or four-fold, encode the information about the structure of singular fibers in codimensions one, two, and three.
+Distinct Coulomb phases, which are separated by walls characterized by additional light matter, correspond to distinct smooth Calabi--Yau varieties, which are related by flop transitions.

 For this paper, the main case of interest is $\mathfrak{su}(5)$\footnote{From the point of view of the box graphs, and also the elliptic fibration, it is more natural to consider the Lie algebra, rather than group.} and we shall restrict our attention in section \ref{sec:Coulomb} to explaining the correspondence between singular fibers, gauge theory phases, and box graphs to the case of $\mathfrak{su}(5)$ with matter in the $\overline{\bf 5}$ and ${\bf 10}$ representations, respectively.
 For more general results see \cite{Hayashi:2014kca}.
 In addition, in section \ref{sec:CoulombU1} we will also extend the analysis of Coulomb phases to $\mathfrak{su}(5) \oplus \mathfrak{u}(1)$.